dgelsin/Ribosome_profiling_MS/README.md

 data and scripts for ribosome profiling manuscript

 # UPDATE 04/30/2020
-All of these scripts have been packaged into a standalone executable program mRibo for analysis on any microbial ribosome profiling data: https://github.com/dgelsin/mRibo
+All of these scripts have been packaged into a standalone executable program mRibo for analysis of any microbial ribosome profiling data: https://github.com/dgelsin/mRibo